freenas/freenas-docs/userguide/jails.rst

   other and do **not** share any data.

 .. note:: iocage jail configs are stored in :file:`/mnt/{poolname}/iocage/jails/{jailname}`.
-These are backed up to :ref:`new boot environments <Boot>`.
-This means that rolling back to a previous boot environment preserves jail and plugin settings.
+When iocage is updated, a backup of the config file is created as :file:`/mnt/{poolname}/iocage/jails/{jailname}/config_backup.json`.
+   The backup config can be used to restore previous jail settings.

 .. index:: Add Jail, New Jail, Create Jail